 - It’s never too early (or late) to talk to a financial advisor.
 Most people think that financial advisors are costly, but in fact, they are free (for the most part) and you can begin with your bank.
 See if you can open an investment portfolio or set up a retirement account.

 - Make sure you have at least three months worth of savings to keep you covered.
 Don’t begin a business if you don’t have the financial means to cover your basic costs while you build a business.
 Building business profits can take up to a year so plan ahead!

 - Look for angel investors to provide you with capital.
 These are individuals who provide startups with capital in exchange for convertible debt or ownership equity.

 - Immediately set up a sheet of expenses (similar to an expense report for a business) and see where you can cut costs for yourself.
 Trust me I tried this for my business and I was shocked to see how much I was spending on software.
 Cutting your household costs can help you survive during start-up months.
 Also, looking at something concrete helps you make rational spending cuts rather than intuitive spending cuts.

-- See if you can partner with other business owners or organizations that offer similar or complimentary services in order for you to reduce in-house inventory costs.
-Remember, you are a small business so having everything done in-house can sky rocket costs for you and you don’t want to tap into your savings for something you can simply outsource.
+- See if you can partner with other business owners or organizations that offer similar or complementary services in order for you to reduce in-house inventory costs.
+Remember, you are a small business so having everything done in-house can skyrocket costs for you and you don’t want to tap into your savings for something you can simply outsource.